 Remote Healthcare - Mobile clinics and in-home healthcare both benefit tremendously from medical grade tablets.
 Nurses and other staff can easily record patient vitals and other information into their device, and WiFi or LTE connectivity allows patient medical records to be updated in real-time, cutting down on double entry and human error.

 Patient Registration - The healthcare industry spends billions of dollars on paper each year.
 This isn't hard to imagine either.
 Anyone who has been to a doctor's office knows how many forms they need to fill out at each new doctor they see.
-Medical tablets can eliminate virtually all paperwork, and the antimicrobial properties of the medical tablet prevents the spread of germs, unlike clipboards that are passed from one sick patient to the next.
+Medical tablets can eliminate virtually all paperwork, and the IP65 housing makes the tablet easily disinfectable, preventing the spread of germs, unlike clipboards that are passed from one sick patient to the next.

 Patient Rounds - Medical tablets offer a lightweight alternative to medical cart computers.
 While they don't have as much processing power or features, for simple tasks, a medical tablet is a suitable option.
 The integrated barcode scanner allows nurse's to quickly scan patient ID bands and record vitals on the tablet.
 Nurses can even use the integrated webcam to consult with wound care specialists to gauge healing and alter care strategies as needed.